Wooderson1/String_Class/README.md

 # My String Class
 * This class dynamically allocates a character string
 * Designed to be used exactly like a regular C++ string
-* No real output is produced, asserts are used to guarantee correct functionaility
+* Outputs markdown report to the console of the status of asserts

 ## How to run
 ```console